intuinno/ParallelSpacesProject/README.md

 ## 2013-03-29 6:45pm ##
 ### Change
+Add an arrow
+### To Do
+Add a check button to enable density mode vs amplitude mode Add a check button to enable group mode contour plot to show negative plot

+## 2013-03-29 6:45pm ##
+### Change
 Fix selection double slider
 ### To Do
 Add a check button to enable density mode vs amplitude mode